 courses encourage students to engage the world as a fertile ground for art making

 and critical research.
-Students are recommended to take at least one GPS
+With the incoming class of fall 2019, students are required to take at least one GPS

 course during the course of their studies.